kulcsarrudolf/pasztor.at/content/blog/2018-06-23-the-cookie-cutter-architecture.md

 ---
+slug: the-cookie-cutter-architecture
+authors:
+- janos
 categories: blog
 date: "2018-06-23T00:00:00Z"
 publishDate: "2018-06-23T00:00:00Z"
 summary: When it comes to business applications, you need an architecture that scales well.
 This is my take, based on Uncle Bobs EBI.
-fbimage: posts/cookie-cutter-architecture.png
+images:
-googleimage: posts/cookie-cutter-architecture.png
+- posts/cookie-cutter-architecture.png
 preview: posts/cookie-cutter-architecture.jpg
 tags:
-- Development
+- Software Development
-- Clean Code
 title: The Cookie Cutter Architecture
-twitter_card: summary_large_image
-twitterimage: posts/cookie-cutter-architecture.png
 ---

 Even though most people recognize me as a DevOps person, I often work with business applications as well during the